julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 - associated with ancestors
 - linked to land prosperity

-In Serbian and Balkan folklore especially, the house snake was often considered tied to the fate of the household itself.
+In Serbian and Balkan folklore especially, the **[House Snake](/house-snakes-ancestor-spirits-balkan-folklore/)** was often considered tied to the fate of the household itself.

 To harm it risked misfortune.